li-michelle/li-michelle.github.io/_posts/euler/2023-01-05-problem-six.md

 **Thoughts**

-This took me an embarassingly long amount of time and I don't want to talk about it(it took a long time because I forgot how for loop ranges work so I wasn't actually adding 100 to any of my sums and I felt very dumb when I discovered.
+This took me an embarassingly long amount of time and I don't want to talk about it(it took a long time because I forgot how for loop ranges work so I wasn't actually adding 100 to any of my sums and I felt very dumb when I discovered).